 (b) Independent remedial actions.

-(i) An independent remedial investigation must be reported to Ecology in accordance with WAC 173-340-515.
+(i) Independent investigations of a site must be reported to ecology in accordance with WAC 173-340-515.
+Such investigations may need to be reported separately upon completion (see WAC 173-340-515(4)(a)).
+Reports must include, as appropriate, the information specified in subsection (5)(g) of this section.

-(ii) Ecology must notify the public of an independent remedial investigation report in accordance with WAC 173-340-600(20).
+(ii) Ecology will notify the public of an independent investigation report in accordance with WAC 173-340-600(20).

 (5) Steps.
-Except as otherwise directed by Ecology, a remedial investigation must be conducted in accordance with the following steps.
+Except as otherwise directed by ecology, a remedial investigation must be conducted in accordance with the following steps.

 (a) Step 1: Identify scope.
 Identify the scope of the remedial investigation.
 The scope depends on many factors, including the nature and extent of contamination, the exposure pathways of concern, the human and ecological receptors potentially impacted by the contamination, the characteristics of the site, the type of cleanup action alternatives likely to be evaluated, and information previously obtained about the site.
 To determine the scope, do the following: